 A prosecution official stated, “[Sojang] ran the YouTube channel anonymously and attempted to destroy evidence by deleting it.
 During a search and seizure of her home, additional videos featuring numerous celebrities were found on the laptop used for video editing.”[s] [kpopping]

-Note: The main point in Kang Daniel’s defamation case appears to not be reflected in the Incheon indictment summary.
-It is assumed his case was not grouped with the other 7 people’s.
+Note: The main point in Kang Daniel’s defamation case is not be reflected in the Incheon indictment summary.
+His case was not grouped with the other 7 people’s.

 The Incheon District Prosecutors’ Office Prosecution Service website shared a summary of the charges filed by 8 victims against cyber wrecker Sojang.[s] [s]